Bats Join MiLB in Launch of

 - Bats Join MiLB in Launch of "The Nine" Outreach Program - Louisville Bats

+- Three Home Games Added to Indianapolis' 2022 Schedule - Indianapolis Indians

-- Black History Month: the Best Black Players to Play for the Red Wings - Rochester Red Wings
+- Black History Month - the 5 Best Black Players in WooSox/PawSox History - Worcester Red Sox

-- WooSox and Red Sox Stars Commemorate Jackie Robinson's Birthday on the Eve of Black History Month - Worcester Red Sox

-- Minor League Baseball Announces "The Nine," a New Initiative to Celebrate, Engage and Welcome Black Fans - Charlotte Knights

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.